pinry/pinry/docs/src/passwords.md

 # Updating Passwords

-Currently we don't have a good "forgot my password" method on Pinry since that generally requries an email to be sent.
+Currently we don't have a good "forgot my password" method on Pinry since that generally requires an email to be sent.
 The current method for changing passwords involves:

 - Create a new super user `pipenv run python manage.py createsuperuser`